 Elgin is a very small town located in the state of South Carolina.
 With a population of 1,475 people and two constituent neighborhoods, Elgin is the 170th largest community in South Carolina.

 Unlike some towns, Elgin isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Elgin are a mix of both white- and blue-collar jobs.
-Overall, Elgin is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Elgin who work in office and administrative support (15.12%), sales jobs (14.42%), and healthcare (9.71%).
+Overall, Elgin is a town of sales and office workers, professionals, and construction workers and builders.
+There are especially a lot of people living in Elgin who work in office and administrative support (13.40%), sales jobs (11.14%), and management occupations (8.60%).

-Elgin is a somewhat ethnically-diverse town.
+Elgin is a very ethnically-diverse town.
 The people who call Elgin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elgin residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Elgin include Irish, English, Italian, and Scots-Irish.
+Elgin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.84% of the town’s residents.
+Important ancestries of people in Elgin include German, English, Italian, and Swiss.

 The most common language spoken in Elgin is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Korean.